php-fig/fig-standards/proposed/http-client/http-client.md

 status codes in the 400 and 500 range MUST NOT cause an exception and MUST be returned to the Calling Library as normal.

-A Client MUST throw an instance of `Psr\Http\Client\ClientExceptionInterface` if and only if it is unable to send the HTTP request at all or if no HTTP response is ever returned (such as a timeout).
+A Client MUST throw an instance of `Psr\Http\Client\ClientExceptionInterface` if and only if it is unable to send the HTTP request at all or if the HTTP response could not be parsed into a PSR-7 response object.

 If a request cannot be sent because the request message is not a valid HTTP request, the Client MUST throw an instance of `Psr\Http\Client\RequestExceptionInterface`.

-If the request cannot be sent due to a network failure of any kind the Client MUST throw an instance of `Psr\Http\Client\NetworkExceptionInterface`.
+If the request cannot be sent due to a network failure of any kind, including a timeout, the Client MUST throw an instance of `Psr\Http\Client\NetworkExceptionInterface`.

 Clients MAY throw more specific exceptions than those defined here (a `TimeOutException` or `HostNotFoundException` for example), provided they implement the appropriate interface defined above.